-Well, you’re not alone.
-Sleep problems are more common in people with spinal cord injuries than in the general population.
+If you’re experiencing difficulties falling or staying asleep after spinal cord injury, you’re not alone.
+In fact, sleep problems are more common in individuals with spinal cord injuries than in the general population.

 Consequences of Spinal Cord Injury Sleep Problems

 Getting an adequate amount of sleep is essential for optimal functioning during the day.
 The average adult needs 7-9 hours of sleep a night.